Antony-AXS/indicator.nvim/README.md

 ```

 ## Window Management with Visual Indication
-Neovim's in-built window management system is replicated here with added visual indicators, focusing on only the window *'jumping'*, *'shifting'* and *'closing'* features.<br>
+Neovim's in-built window management system is replicated here with added visual indicators, focusing on only the window *'jumping'*, *'shifting'*, *'rotating'* and *'closing'* features.<br>
 Set a keymap to trigger the function *triggerWindowManager*, and then use key commands to perform the following actions:

 <table>